viktor-platform/development-tools/README.md

 your development environment.

 ## Download entities
+Download entities to a local file folder.

 Sample use for downloading entities:
 ```bash
 dev-cli download-entities -cp -s demo -d C:\WORK\PYTHON\download_map -u username@viktor.ai -etn 'Projects' -sw 55
 ```
 ## Stash database
+Stash database and apply database for later use.

+Please be careful, all entities are OVERWRITTEN.
+Wrong use of this functionality can do IRREVERSIBLE DAMAGE to your database, for example when you accidently overwrite your production database with your development database.

 Sample use for stashing the database:
 ```bash
 dev-cli stash-database -cp -u username@viktor.ai -s demo -d C:\WORK\PYTHON\download_map -f dev-environment.json -sw 55